Nursing, RN to BSN

 Contact Us

-Are you a prospective or current student with a question about the College of Health Professions or one of our programs?
+Are you a prospective or current student with questions about the Department of Health Information Management or our program?
 Reach out to us!

 photo of Mona Calhoun